-This red velvet cake with raspberry cream cheese frosting is all kinds of delicious!
+This homemade red velvet cake with raspberry cream cheese frosting is all kinds of delicious!
 From its vibrant red color to its rich chocolate flavor, every bite is heaven-sent!
-The traditional cream cheese frosting is enhanced with raspberry jam for a sweet and tangy bite that everyone will love!
+I enhanced traditional cream cheese frosting with raspberry jam for a sweet and tangy bite that everyone will love!

 - Baking Soda: Gives this cake lift.